Northern Sound System: WOMADelaide collaboration

-In the second round of WOMADelaide x NSS Academy, seven artists were selected in mid-2022, including Dem Mob, singer-songwriter Elizabeth Ruyi, Sierra Leone-born singer-songwriter WaiKid, and Maori hip hop artist Taiaha.
+In the second round of WOMADelaide x NSS Academy, seven artists were selected in mid-2022, including Dem Mob, singer-songwriter Elizabeth Ruyi, Sierra Leone-born singer-songwriter WaiKid, and Māori hip hop artist Taiaha.

+In July 2023, WOMADelaide and NSS Academy selected ALITA, Nestor Again, Nimpala Rose, Rob Edwards, and Sofia Menguita as mentees for the program.

 Recognition

 In 2018, educator Nick O'Connor was awarded the Geoff Crowhurst Memorial Award at the Ruby Awards, in recognition of his "outstanding contribution to community cultural development".

 In November 2021, WOMADelaide x NSS Academy won the Best Innovation award at the South Australian Music Awards.

 Alumni

 Alumni of the centre not mentioned above include: